apache/rocketmq-exporter/rocketmq_exporter_use_example.md

 ./bin/grafana-server web
 ```

 Then, by accessing http://<server IP address>:55555 through the browser, users can verify whether the Grafana has been successfully installed.
 The system default username and password are admin/admin.
 The first time users log in to the system, users will be asked to change the password.
 In addition, users need to set Grafana's data source to Prometheus.
-If user have start up Prometheus like above, now the data source address will be  http://<server IP address>:5555.
+If user have started up Prometheus like above, now the data source address will be  http://<server IP address>:5555.
 For the convenience of users, RocketMQ's dashboard configuration file has been uploaded to Grafana's official website  https://grafana.com/dashboards/10477/revisions.
 Users only need to download the configuration file and creating the RocketMQ dashboard by importing the configuration file into the Grafana.

 ## 6 Configure alarms in Prometheus